danferth/start/README.md

 - secure login (bcrypt) and user profiles
 - database and login system can be turned off and all files removed with a simple `gulp` command
 - Maintenance mode for when you're doing maintenance
-- Splash page more - displays a splash page to gather emails before the site is live
 - Install script to set up database and first admin user
 - Use all of it or turn off everything
 - Yeah this is starting to get out of hand